fasiha/memrise-driver/README.md

 This should be `true` or `false`.
 If true, the driver will print lots of text about what it's doing.

 ### `bottom_first`
 Again, `true` or `false`.
 If true, the driver will start from the last section of your course instead of the first.
-This is useful if, for example, your course had audio, then you added some more sections, and you want to add text to these.
+This is useful if, for example, your course had audio, then you added some more sections, and you want to add audio to these.

 ## Usage
 After creating a configuration file with the above parameters filled in, invoke the driver from your command prompt (Terminal app, Command Prompt, xterm, etc.):